-GP-374 Separation Processes (1 CR)
+OGP-374 Separation Processes (1 CR)

 The On-Campus-Training II (OCT-II) provides hands-on training on process drawing, utility systems and operations, start-up, shut-down, safety procedures, P&ID building, separation processes, distillation, reactors, pipe pigging and flaring, control room and tank farm safety issues related to various oil and gas process equipment.
-The training is designed for Oil and Gas Process Engineering
+The training is designed for Oil and Gas Process Engineering Technology students.

-Technology students.
 The overall objectives of On-Campus Training II modules are to develop student practical skills by "learning while doing" and provide hands-on training with machine equipment and systems.
 In addition to this, to develop student's skills such as observation, measurement, recording data, data analysis, technical report writing and presentation and to develop student team working skills.
 The training module will help the students to understand the basic principle of Oil and Gas separation.
+1 week, lecture: 5 hrs, practical training: 30 hrs.